Jane is attacked and runs for home.

-Jane became fearful of her mother and thought it best to do as she was told before her mother started hitting her.
-She hurried from the room and up the stairs, but her mother followed her screaming more insults and calling her all sorts of unsavoury names.
-Jane dropped onto her bed looking up at her mother, frightened to say anything in her defence and worried that if she did her mother would lose what little control she had and would probably lay into her.
-However, her mother kept on with the abuse, getting wilder all the time and then Jane made the mistake.
-"Mum, please, will you just listen to me," was all she got out before her mother started belting the side of Jane's face with the back of her hand.
-Jane took three blows before dropping onto her pillow with her arms up, shielding her head from further blows.
-To her relief the woman stormed back out of the room and clumped down the stairs.
+I became fearful of my mother and thought it best to do as I was told before she started hitting me.
+I hurried from the room and up the stairs, but my mother followed me screaming more insults and calling me all sorts of unsavoury names.
+I dropped onto my bed looking up at her, frightened to say anything in my defence and worried that if I did my mother would lose what little control she had and would probably lay into me.
+However, she kept on with the abuse, getting wilder all the time and then I made the mistake.
+"Mum, please, will you just listen to me," was all I got out before she started belting the side of my face with the back of her hand.
+I took three blows before dropping onto my pillow with my arms up, shielding my head from further blows.
+To my relief she stormed back out of the room and clumped down the stairs.

-The matter was rarely mentioned again, as if they never had the conversation.
-When it was, it always ended the same with Jane hurrying to the refuge of her bedroom and her mother remaining downstairs, if she were lucky.
-When Jane's tummy started to show clear signs of her pregnancy, she found herself suddenly packed off to a hostel in Margate.
-She had very little money and spent most of her time sitting out on a large balcony overlooking the sea.
-After a while the seagulls began to annoy her.
-They sometimes seemed to be swooping down and screaming at her.
-At first she dismissed it, but it began to play on her mind.
-They would often be there launching a seemingly endless tirade of abuse at her, as if they were servants of her adoptive mother.
-She knew she was being silly, but she began to take a dislike to the gulls and eventually stopped going onto the balcony.
+The matter was rarely mentioned again, as if we never had the conversation.
+When it was, it always ended the same with me hurrying to the refuge of my bedroom and my mother remaining downstairs, if I were lucky.
+When my tummy started to show clear signs of my pregnancy, I found myself suddenly packed off to a hostel in Margate.
+I had very little money and spent most of my time sitting out on a large balcony overlooking the sea.
+After a while the seagulls began to annoy me.
+They sometimes seemed to be swooping down and screaming at me.
+At first I dismissed it, but it began to play on my mind.
+They would often be there launching a seemingly endless tirade of abuse at me, as if they were servants of my adoptive mother.
+I knew I was being silly, but I began to take a dislike to the gulls and eventually stopped going onto the balcony.

-Early one evening she was sitting in the lounge when she felt the pains as her contractions increased and she knew that her time was close.
-She used to be terrified at the thought of childbirth, but now she just wanted to get it over.
-Holding her stomach and with her eyes half closed, she called out for help.
+Early one evening I was sitting in the lounge when I felt the pains as my contractions increased and I knew that my time was close.
+I used to be terrified at the thought of childbirth, but now I just wanted to get it over.
+Holding my stomach and with my eyes half closed, I called out for help.

-Jane gave birth to a fine baby boy whom she had to tend, feed, and nurse for six weeks.
-She became close and bonded with the child before he was taken from her leaving her to cry in her loneliness.
+I gave birth to a fine baby boy whom I had to tend, feed, and nurse for six weeks.
+I felt a bit hostile towards him at first, being Ray's son, but I realised it was not his fault and became close and bonded with the child before he was taken from me leaving me to cry in my loneliness.

-She returned home feeling sad and guilty, and not because she'd had a baby, but because she had given him up and left without him.
-Her parents seemed to behave as if nothing had happened and they expected her to act the same, and even her sister, though sympathetic, had no idea of the despair that Jane was feeling.
-Many nights she cried herself to sleep, thinking of her little boy and wondering where he was and who had adopted him; hoping that he would be loved more than she had been.
+I returned home feeling sad and guilty, and not because I'd had a baby, but because I had to give him up and leave without him.
+My parents seemed to behave as if nothing had happened and they expected me to act the same, and even my sister, though sympathetic, had no idea of the despair that I was feeling.
+Many nights I cried myself to sleep, thinking of my little boy and wondering where he was and who had adopted him; hoping that he would be loved more than I had been.

-Jane was working back at the factory and she returned home one evening wondering what her mother would pull her up about that night.
-There was nearly always something, no matter how trivial she had to chastise her about something almost every day.
+I was working back at the factory and I returned home one evening wondering what my mother would pull me up about that night.
+There was nearly always something, no matter how trivial she had to chastise me about something almost every day.

-After her tea, she had a bath and then sat in her dressing gown watching the television for a while, but her mind was troubled with thoughts of her baby and she could find no interest in the television programmes.
-She went up to her room and turned her transistor radio on low volume and then lay on her bed thinking of her little boy, and wondering when the emptiness she felt would start to ease.
-Her left hand was rubbing her aching breasts while her right hand was resting on her briefs moving gently back and forth, doing nothing more than comforting herself as she slowly started to drift towards sleep.
-Jane's door was partly open and she was unaware that her mother was looking in at her.
+After my tea, I had a bath and then sat in my dressing gown watching the television for a while, but my mind was troubled with thoughts of my baby and I could find no interest in the television programmes.
+I went up to my room and turned my transistor radio on low volume and then lay on my bed thinking of my little boy, and wondering when the emptiness I felt would start to ease.
+My left hand was rubbing my aching breasts while my right hand was resting on my briefs moving gently back and forth, doing nothing more than comforting myself as I slowly started to drift towards sleep.
+My door was partly open and I was unaware that my mother was looking in at me.

 "And what do you think you're doing?"

-Jane was startled and quickly moved her hands and she sat up looking at her mother.
+I was startled and quickly moved my hands and I sat up looking at my mother.
 "Nothing, I'm just trying to get to sleep."

 "Nothing, nothing," she said.
 "I know exactly what you were doing you filthy bitch.
 I've had enough of you."
-She picked up the transistor radio and Jane feared that she was going to throw it at her, but she threw it on the floor, bursting the casing and scattering the batteries before storming from the room and slamming the door behind her.
+She picked up the transistor radio and I feared that she was going to throw it at me, but she threw it on the floor, bursting the casing and scattering the batteries before storming from the room and slamming the door behind her.

-Jane returned from work the following evening hoping that her mother wouldn't mention the previous night.
-She was thinking of going down to enrol in the dance studio again and thinking it would surely please her parents as she remembered how proud they had been of her achievements there.
-Her mother was busy preparing the dinner when Jane walked across the kitchen and filled the kettle.
-"Do you want a drink, Mum?" she asked, but her mother declined.
+I returned from work the following evening hoping that my mother wouldn't mention the previous night.
+I was thinking of going down to enrol in the dance studio again and thinking it would surely please my parents as I remembered how proud they had been of my achievements there.
+My mother was busy preparing the dinner when I walked across the kitchen and filled the kettle.
+"Do you want a drink, Mum?"
+I asked, but my mother declined.

 "I've booked you an interview at the careers office.
 You've got to be there at two o'clock on Friday."